Sergeant Bluff, Iowa: Industry

 Much of Sioux City's industry is located on the downstream side of Sergeant Bluff.
 This includes two large coal-burning power plants, an ammonia fertilizer plant, a large pork processing plant, and a soybean processor.
 All of these are in the sprawling Port Neal Landing industrial park, which is surrounded by cornfields and the Missouri River.
 The terrain here is very flat, because it used to be in the river's flood plain.

 The 185th Air Refueling Wing (ARW) of the Iowa Air National Guard operates KC-135R Stratotankers out of Sioux Gateway Airport (SUX), which is located just west of Sergeant Bluff.
 No on-base lodging is provided by the 185th, however, lodging in Sergeant Bluff includes an Econo Lodge and a Motel 6.

 Education

 The Sergeant Bluff-Luton School District and its four schools — primary, elementary, middle, and high — serve the children of Sergeant Bluff.

 Infrastructure

 Transportation

-The nearest long distance coach service is at the bus terminal in Sioux City.
+The nearest long-distance coach service is at the bus terminal in Sioux City.
 Jefferson Lines provides service to destinations such as Omaha.

 The nearest Amtrak train station is located in Omaha.

 The nearest airport is the Sioux Gateway Airport, which is located across the overpass over Interstate 29.

+Transit in the city is provided by Sioux City Transit.
+Route 11 provides bus service connecting the city to Sioux City, Iowa as well as the airport.